-The SIECUS Report welcomes letters from readers and will publish them as space permits.
-Letters should be double-spaced and should include the author's professional title and affiliation, address, and telephone number; those accepted for publication may be edited or abridged.
-Please address all correspondence to Dore Hollander, Editor, SIECUS Report, 130 West 42nd Street, Suite 2500, New York, NY 10036.
-Let us hear from you.
+The SIECUS Report welcomes letters from readers and with publish them as space permits.
+Letters should be double-spaced and should method the author's professional fitle and affiliation, address, and telephone number, those accepted for publication may be edited or abridged.
+Please address all correspondence in Dore Hollander, Editor, SIECUS Report, 130 West 42nd Street, Shife 2500, New York, NY 10036.
+Let us bear from you.